 If you choose to study in England or Wales, you’ll have to pay the full tuition fees.
 The exact figure will vary depending on your chosen university.
-To help you pay this, you can apply for a non income-assessed loan of up to £9,000 a year.
+To help you pay this, you can apply for a non income-assessed loan of up to £9,250 a year.
 The loan system to help with living costs works in exactly the same way as it would if you choose to go to university in Scotland.
-The only difference is if you come from a low income family, you can apply for the Students’ Outside of Scotland Bursary of up to £2,150.
-Again, this replaces part of the student loan, and you won’t have to repay it.

 In certain cases, you may also be eligible for extra funding in the form of bursaries or scholarships – these are financial awards that do not have to be paid back.
 These are available from lots of different organisations, including universities and educational trusts.

-Often, applicants need to meet particular criteria to be eligible (for example, study a specific subject, have a connection to certain area or family name, be a care leaver) but it is definitely worth looking into them – you never know what you might be able to apply for!
+Often, applicants need to meet particular criteria to be eligible (for example, study a specific subject, have a connection to certain area or family name) but it is definitely worth looking into them – you never know what you might be able to apply for!

 We've put together some useful links below to help you begin your search.